mmistakes/minimal-mistakes/_drafts/learn-doobie-for-great-good.md

 List(Henry Cavill, Gal Godot, Ezra Miller, Ben Affleck, Ray Fisher, Jason Momoa)
 ```

-If we know for sure that the query will return exactly one row, we can use the `unique` method to extract the value from the result:
+If we know for sure that the query will return exactly one row, we can use the `unique` method:

 ```scala
 def findActorById(id: Int): IO[Actor] = {